The Impact of Water in the Crawl Space on Home Value

 What Repairs Should Be Prioritized Before Listing?

 When getting a house with water problems ready to sell, focus first on the most important repairs.
-Water damage can appear in different areas like the crawl space, foundation, and walls.
+Water damage can appear in different areas, such as the crawl space, foundation, and walls.
 Start by checking how severe the water damage is, which will guide your repair process.

 - Repair Water Damage: Fix areas with visible damage, such as stained ceilings, warped floors, or peeling paint.
 Ignoring these can lower the home’s value and scare off buyers.